 - Now called Super Retina XDR

-This move to the new display – although it's worth noting Apple hasn't chased the lead established by others to create a bezel-less experience, sometimes coined as a Waterfall Display – delivers two further outcomes: a better battery life because it's a much more efficient (in combination with a new processor), and the loss of 3D Touch.
+This move to the Super Retina XDR display – although it's worth noting Apple hasn't chased the lead established by others to create a bezel-less experience, sometimes coined as a Waterfall Display – delivers two further outcomes: a better battery life because it's a much more efficient (in combination with a newer processor), and the loss of 3D Touch.

 Due to a lack of support from developers, Apple had already removed 3D Touch from the iPhone XR, so all iPhone 11 models haved moved to Haptic Touch instead.
-That, in the short term, will mean you can finally do things like long-press on the settings icon and pick a Wi-Fi network or a Bluetooth device quickly and easily.
-In use this has already been a game changer – especially when it comes to selecting which Bluetooth headphones to connect to (we have different headphones for running, obviously).
+That means you can finally do things like long-press on the settings icon and pick a Wi-Fi network or a Bluetooth device quickly and easily.
+In use, this has already been a game changer – especially when it comes to selecting which Bluetooth headphones to connect to (we have different headphones for running, obviously).

 A huge audio boost

 - Spatial surround sound